cerebral/cerebral/docs/docs/docs/get_started/the_architecture.md

 To handle everything from a simple toggle to very complex operations, Cerebral has the concept of **signals**.
 Signals allows you to compose functions together into a flow that is not only about the "happy path" but properly takes the actual paths of execution into account, them being errors or other reasons to diverge execution.
 You can define many different execution paths based on whatever you want (a status code, an error, some state, etc).
 This allows you to write decoupled code, while still bringing everything together in the form of a higher abstraction which greatly helps understanding how things relate to one another (in what order they will run, when they will run, etc).
 Under the hood, signals are based on [function-tree](https://github.com/cerebral/function-tree), a project that came out of the initial experimentations in the first version of Cerebral.

-Another powerful feature of **signals** (aka function-tree) is that there is a debugger that can track execution and understands when a signal triggers, what functions are run, what state is being updated and what other side effects are triggered.
+Another powerful feature of **signals** (aka function-tree) is that there is the debugger that can track execution and understands when a signal triggers, what functions are run, what state is being updated, what other side effects are triggered and even how these signals are composed together.

 ## Summary
 The architecture of Cerebral is driven by the goal to give you insight.
 The single state tree and the way state is connected to the components all support this vision.
 Creating a Cerebral application allows you and your team members to never question what actually happens when a page loads, a specific button is clicked, etc. Decoupling of state, components and state updates also makes it an overall better experience when scaling up an application as the components will be just a dumb layer that transforms a given state to a user interface.